-All classes are intended for anyone regardless of health, age, physical limitations, etc. Your practice is your own, so you determine how you participate in class.
-We ask that you give your best, most authentic effort at any class, and discuss with your instructor any issues or concerns you have before, during, and/or after class.
+Yoga is for everyone regardless of health, age, physical limitations, etc. Your practice is your own, so you determine how you participate in class.
+We offer a wide range of classes for students of every age and stage, from beginner yoga classes to many forms of specialty yoga.
+Choose the class that is best suited for your experience level and physical abilities.
+Regardless of where you are in your personal practice, always give your best, most authentic effort, and discuss with your instructor any issues or concerns you have before, during, and/or after class.

 Specific Class Descriptions

 Whether you are just starting out or a seasoned yogi, Dragonfly offers one of the largest, most diverse yoga programs in the greater Fredericksburg area.
 With over 50 classes per week, there is literally something for everyone.
 Check our class descriptions below and then meet our amazing crew of instructors here.
 See you on the mat!

 Beginner Yoga | for beginners, people recovering from illness or injury, and athletes who want to compliment their cardio with stretching.
 Mostly seated, kneeling, prone and supine poses (often with modifications), with some standing poses, emphasizing range of motion, increased flexibility, balance, and strength.
 Helpful incorporation of props as needed—folded blankets, yoga blocks, and belts.
 Also emphasizes the importance of pranayama, or breath work, in good health and fitness and healing.
 Ends with savasana.